BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 - **Optimization:** Avoid branching and dereferencing the pointers
 - **Concurrency:** Design data for concurrency, design data for lock-free concurrency
 - **Usage:** Especially in the game industry, HPC, finance

+[PersistentDAG](https://github.com/BarisAlbayrakIEEE/PersistentDAG.git) repository in my github page contains a persistent DAG data structure.
+The README file of the repository presents a detailed discussion about the DOD principles.

 ## 2.8.
 Template Metaprogramming <a id='sec28'></a>
 Template metaprogramming helps removing a lot of boilerplate code.